aaronhuggins/kodi-api/README.md

 # Future

 Eventually, the plan is to generate TypeScript definitions from Kodi for the latest two major releases and include them in `./lib/api/<version>`.
 The generator will also be included in the library so that types can be generated on-the-fly for use in other projects.

+# Why

+Kodi's support today for [syncing and sharing](https://kodi.wiki/view/Syncing_and_sharing) is fairly limited.
+This module is one leg of a strategy for a server sync based on CouchDB and the Kodi API.
+However, this module is fully stand-alone and only requires a running instance of Kodi to communicate with.